theTechRebel/b9lab-final-exam/README.md

   * be informed on the status of the refund or of the pending payment of the vehicle reported above.
   * no need to see its history of entry / exit.

+The way we will use your GUI is as follows:

+* go into the exam VM and clone your project there.
+* launch `ganache-cli` and copy the 10 addresses it creates.
+Typically we will use:
+  * 1 for a toll booth operator owner
+  * 1 for a vehicle
+  * 2 for booths
+* run `truffle migrate` from your folder
+* follow any instructions you may have to build the UI and serve it
+* open the browser **without** Metamask

 ## You code!

 This is not a gotcha exercise where a minute error makes you lose huge points.
 We want to see you at your best so let us know of any access issues or misunderstanding.

+### Submission checklist:

+* Did you run your code in the exam VM specific to your cohort?
+If you are not sure what VM this is, you probably did not.
+* Did you have 0 errors when running the tests provided?
+* Did you include `scenarios.js`?
+* Did you leave the Solidity interfaces and mocks unchanged?